aurelia/templating/doc/article/en-US/templating-dynamic-ui-composition.md

 ## [Passing through data](aurelia-doc://section/4/version/1.0.0)
 Using what we learned above, we can dynamically compose view-models and views and pass through additional data via the `model` property on the `<compose>` element.

+We are going to be building an example which will dynamically render a view/view-model pair and display provided values via the `model` attribute.

 <code-listing heading="hello-world${context.language.fileExtension}">
   <source-code lang="ES 2016">